Frequently asked questions about study/Away abroad at Centre:

 Are there other sources of funding to help defray the costs of studying abroad?

 Yes.
 Every year in late February to early March, a call goes out to students to apply for a small number of restricted funds to support study abroad.
 These awards are highly competitive and don't fully cover the cost to study abroad.
 More information on them is available under the Awards heading.

 When should I start thinking about studying abroad at Centre?

 Right now.
 Let your advisor know when you are thinking of studying abroad.
 And feel free to e-mail Karen Ryan and Dr. Lori Hartmann with any questions.

 Obtaining a Passport

-If you do not currently have a passport that will remain valid for at least six months after your return date, you should begin the process of obtaining one as soon as you are selected, since it can sometimes take six or more weeks.
+If you do not currently have a passport that will remain valid for at least six months after your return date, you should begin the process of obtaining one as soon as you are selected for a study abroad program, since it can sometimes take six or more weeks.
 You can do this at the Danville USPS office on Main Street.
 The Centre’s Your Passport program reimburses the $135 cost of a passport to first-year students who have never before had a passport and who bring their receipts to the Center for Global Citizenship by the end of their freshman fall semester.
-The CGC also offer a Passport Fair in the fall to help students obtain these passports and to help students renew older passports (these are not reimbursed).
+The CGC also offer a Passport Fair in the fall to help students obtain these passports conveniently on campus and to help students renew older passports (these are not reimbursed).